copdips/copdips.github.io/docs/posts/2025/2025-11-18-oidc-openid-connect.md

 | **Typical Use**              | Login sessions, CSRF tokens, short-lived state                                                                   | "Remember me", long-lived app sessions, prefs                                                                              | Temporary logins in incognito, testing flows                                                                                              |
 | **Notes**                    | Conceptually "in-memory", but many browsers persist them to disk and clear on session end.                        | Longer theft window if device is compromised; combine with `Secure`, `HttpOnly`, `SameSite`.                              | Same semantics as session/persistent, but the whole store is destroyed with private session.                                             |

-### storage for access token, refresh token, ID token, and session cookie
+### Storage for access token, refresh token, ID token, and session cookie

 | Scenario                         | AT (Access Token)                                | RT (Refresh Token)                                            | IDT (ID Token)                                         | App Session (your app)                                               | IdP Session (SSO at IdP)                                      |
 |----------------------------------|--------------------------------------------------|----------------------------------------------------------------|-------------------------------------------------------|------------------------------------------------------------------------|----------------------------------------------------------------|